Gorialis/jishaku/docs/cog.rst

     Shows the source for a command in a :class:`PaginatorInterface`.

     This is similar to doing ``jsk cat`` on the source file, limited to the line span of the command.

+.. py:function:: jsk rtt

+    Calculates the round trip time between your bot and the API, using message sends and edits.
+    The latency for each pass will be shown, as well as an average and standard deviation.

+    This command will also output the websocket latency.